MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/prepare-marketing-emails.md

 Start by positioning your cursor in the field where you want to insert the dynamic text, and then select the **Assist Edit** button **&lt;/&gt;** to open a drop-down list showing a selection of data sources appropriate for your current context, which can include some or all of the following:

-- **Contact**: Places a field value, such as a first name, from each recipient's contact record.
+- **Contact[context]**: Places a field value, such as a first name, from each recipient's contact record.
-- **Content settings**: Places a link or a field value from the content settings&mdash;a subscription center link, forwarding link, and the sender postal address are included here.
+- **Content settings[context]**: Places a link or a field value from the content settings&mdash;a subscription center link, forwarding link, and the sender postal address are included here.
-- **Marketing page**: Places a link to a marketing page, or a field value from the page.
+- **Marketing page**: Places a link to a specific marketing page, or a field value from the page.
-- **Event**: Places a link to an event sign-up page, or a field value from the page.
+- **Event**: Places a link to a specific event sign-up page, or a field value from the page.
-- **Survey**: Places a link to an online survey (Voice of the Customer), or a field value from the survey.
+- **Survey**: Places a link to a specific online survey (Voice of the Customer), or a field value from the survey.
-- **Message**:  Places functions that relate to the message itself; currently, an open-as-webpage link is the only value available from this source.
+- **Message[context]**:  Places functions that relate to the message itself; currently, an open-as-webpage link is the only value available from this source.

+> [!NOTE]
+> Entities shown by assist edit that include "[context]" in their name take values that can change for each recipient (such as the recipient's name).
+Entities that don't include "[context]" in their name must refer to a specific record ID, which doesn't change for each recipient.
+Note also that the "[context]" label is not included in the code placed on the page when you are done (just the entity name).

 After you have selected a source, the **Assist Edit** drop-down list is updated to show individual fields that are available from that source.
 Choose one of these to place the value or link.
-The result is an expression that uses a format such as *{{ SourceName.FieldName }}*, though more complex expressions can also be generated depending on the options you pick.
+The result is an expression that uses a format such as *{{ SourceName.FieldName }}* or *{{ SourceName(RecordID).FieldName }}*, though more complex expressions can also be generated depending on the options you pick.
 Here are some examples:

 - `{{ Contact.FirstName }}`
 Places the recipient's first name.